bwburnsides/BW8cpu/readme.md

 ![BW8cpu Digital Simulation top level view](docs/assets/cpu_sim.png)

-The BW8cpu is a homemade CPU built with discrete TTL logic chips on custom PCBs.
-It has a target clock rate of approximately 6 MHz, and is comparable to the Motorola 6809, and more specifically the Hitachi 6309, with its dual accumulators and additional dual general purpose registers.
+The BW8cpu is a homemade CPU built with discrete CMOS logic chips on custom PCBs.
+It has a target clock rate of approximately 4 MHz, and is comparable to venerable 8-bit CPUs such as the MOS 6502, Zilog Z80, Motorola 6809, and Intel 8088.

 A larger computer system is built around the CPU in the form of a full peripheral suite that allows the BW8cpu to function as a machine similar to the Commodore 64, Apple II, or NES.
 From a hardware perspective, the BW8cpu matches or maybe exceeds these systems in capability and usability in many regards.
 Its my hope that the system will eventually exceed its predecessors from a software perspective as well.